ltratcliff/hugo-site-generator/content/posts/host_local_container.md

 :tada::tada::tada:

 That's it!
-We have successfully deployed our Application in Azure App Services :tada:
+We have successfully deployed a local container accessible to the :earth_americas: